-The current strict social distancing guidelines imposed by the government as a result of the COVID-19 pandemic means that many of you are spending more time at home and only leaving for essential journeys, such as to pick up food, medical supplies and for one exercise activity daily.
+The current social distancing guidelines imposed by the government as a result of the COVID-19 pandemic means that many of you are spending more time at home, from homeworking to shielding.

 Burglaries aside, the additional time that you are spending indoors poses other safety risks for your home.
 There are a number of precautions you can take to protect your home from fire, as well as to take the pressure off emergency services at this already unnerving time.

-Given that most are staying home at the moment, it would be easy to assume that your home and property are safe.
+Given that most are spending more time at home at the moment, it would be easy to assume that your home and property are safe.
 However, you should still exercise caution when it comes to security and safety.
 In this article, we’re sharing our tips for mitigating risks and protecting your home during lockdown.

 While lockdown has been put in place for your safety, this doesn’t mean to say that opportunists won’t use this time to break into homes and property.
 Make sure you lock all of your windows and doors, including sheds, garages and gates, when you leave your house and at night.
 Care should also be taken even when you are at home.
 Remember to move and lock away ladders (and any other items) that a burglar could use to get to a second story.

 Inside your home, keep your expensive items or those of sentimental value out of sight, away from windows, or lock them away safely.
 This will help prevent thieves targeting your home for a specific item.
 Remember to take any keys, such as your house keys, car keys, spare hidden keys and keys for external buildings inside and keep them in a secure place.

 If you have CCTV, intruder alarms, security lighting or any other security device at your home, ensure they are fully functional, updated and in good working order.
 Not only do these devices catch thieves in the act, they are also effective deterrents to help prevent burglaries in the first place.